-2- READ ALOUD
+2- READ ALOUD AND CLASS DISCUSSION

-Students follow along as they listen to part of the text being read aloud.
+Students follow along as they listen to part of the text being read aloud and discuss a series of text-dependent questions.

 3- MODEL ORGANIZING EBCs

 The teacher models organizing evidence to develop and explain claims using student evidence-based claims and the Organizing EBC Tool.